A.J. Emrick : True

 He was one of the only ones in Ohio to get the early release of the sled.

-A. I dragged raced as a kid so we didn't need any numbers, but as I got older and started
+I dragged raced as a kid so we didn't need any numbers, but as I got older

 to own oval sleds, I used the number I had for football and track.